apollo

 How does the drug interact with Joclab 10 mg Injection 10 ml:

-Taking Joclab 10 mg Injection 10 ml with Pentostatin can increase the risk and severity of serious infections.
+Combining Joclab 10 mg Injection 10 ml with Siltuximab can increase the risk and severity of adverse effects.

 How to manage the interaction:

-Although there is a possible interaction between Joclab 10 mg Injection 10 ml and Pentostatin, you can take these medicines together if prescribed by your doctor.
+There may be a possibility of interaction between Joclab 10 mg Injection 10 ml and Siltuximab, but it can be taken if prescribed by a doctor.
 If you have any of these symptoms, it's important to contact your doctor right away.
-These symptoms include fever, chills, diarrhea, sore throat, muscle aches, difficulty breathing, weight loss, and pain or burning when you pee.
+These symptoms include complications, infection, fever, chills, diarrhea, sore throat, muscle aches, difficulty breathing, weight loss, and pain or burning when you pee.
 Do not stop using any medications without first talking to your doctor.

 Severe